 Located on the fourth floor, this computer-aided language learning facility offers a range of software, audio, digital and online learning tools to students enrolled in the ESL Program.
 These learning tools can be utilized to supplement classroom instruction, and also provide an array of innovative and interactive opportunities for independent or collaborative language practice in the areas of listening, speaking, reading and writing.

-For additional information, call Eric Vargas at 860-906-5203 or 860-906-5203
+For additional information, contact the ESL Administrator at (860) 906-5203